adelphi-ed-tech/au-courses/courses/mlearning.md

 Sen, A. (2010).
 [The Mobile and the World.](http://itidjournal.org/itid/article/view/614/254) *Information Technologies & International Development*, *6*(Special Edition).

 Sharples, M., Taylor, J., & Vavoula, G. (2005).
 [Towards a theory of mobile learning.](http://www.lsri.nottingham.ac.uk/msh/Papers/Towards%20a%20theory%20of%20mobile%20learning.pdf) *Proceedings of mLearn 2005*.

+Squire, K. (2010).
+From information to experience: Place-based augmented reality games as a model for learning in a globally networked society. _Teachers College Record_, _112_(10), 2565–2602.

 Squire, K. D., & Jan, M. (2007).
 Mad City Mystery: Developing Scientific Argumentation Skills with a Place-based Augmented Reality Game on Handheld Computers. *Journal of Science Education and Technology*, *16*(1), 5-29.